 The U.S. Food Loss and Waste 2030 Champions are businesses and organizations that have made a public commitment to reduce food loss and waste in their own operations in the United States by 50 percent by the year 2030.
 Champions include leaders from across the food chain.

-Since 2016, 25 corporations have been named as U.S. Food Loss and Waste 2030 Champions.
-These champions include Ahold Delhaize, Aramark, Blue Apron, Bon Appétit Management Company, Browns’ Super Stores, Compass Group, Campbell Soup Company, Conagra Foods, Farmstead, General Mills, Hilton, Kellogg Company, Kroger, Marley Spoon, MGM Resorts International, Mom’s Organic Market, PepsiCo, Sodexo, Sprouts Farmers Market, Unilever, Walmart, Wegmans Food Markets, Weis Markets, Whitsons Culinary Group and YUM!
+Since 2016, more than 45 corporations have been named as U.S. Food Loss and Waste 2030 Champions.
+These champions include Ahold Delhaize, Albertsons Companies, ALDI US, Amazon, AmplifiedAg, Inc. and Vertical Roots’, Aramark, BJ's Wholesale Club, Blue Apron, Bon Appétit Management Company, Browns’ Super Stores, Campbell Soup Company, Compass Group, Conagra Foods, Danone North America PBC, Farmstead, FireKeepers Casino Hotel, General Mills, Giant Eagle, HelloFresh US, Hilton, JBS, John Henry General Store, Kellogg Company, Kerry, Kroger, Las Vegas Sands Corp., Marley Spoon/Dinnerly, Meijer, MGM Resorts International, Mom’s Organic Market, PepsiCo, Pete Pappas & Sons, Pilgrims, Smithfield Foods, Inc, Sodexo, Sprouts Farmers Market, Starbucks Corporation, Sysco Corporation, The SF Market, Tyson Foods, The Wendy’s Company, UNFI, Unilever, Walmart, Walt Disney World Resort, Wegmans Food Markets, Weis Markets, Whitsons Culinary Group, and YUM!
 Brands.

 Click a logo for information about each Champion’s commitments.